DOS file format converter

 Reverse engineering (1998)

-Two German diskmags got my attention: Hot-Mag and Suicide.
+Among software I found on my beloved Pegasus and Mediaplex CD-ROM collection, two German diskmags got my special attention: Hot-Mag and Suicide.
 I wanted to print some of the articles from these magazines but could not find a supported way to do this.
-So I started reverse engineering the file formats the two executable magazines use internally, and had a lot of fun turning what I learned into these decoder utilities.
+So I started reverse engineering the file formats the executable magazines use internally, and had a lot of fun turning what I learned into decoder utilities.

 - Download the »Hot-Mag to TXT« converter and source code (PowerBASIC)